 - month at a glance calender

 - affiliate and commission tracker (on one page for ease)

 - goal tracker

 - and a bonus page for newbies: blog terminology cheat sheet

-Why have I made this amazing 20+ page resource free?
+Why have I made this amazing 20+ page resource so inexpensive?
 The answer is simple.
 I want to help others just like me get a handle on taking their blog serious, and not at the expense of charging an arm.
 As I said before, we have to start somewhere right?
 And for some of us, we need to keep a tight ship on our purses until we can afford more!

 Happy blog planning y’all!